pyinstaller/pyinstaller/doc/source/Manual.rst

   ``venv -c -i  pyi-env-name``

-This creates a new virtual environment rooted at ``C:\Python\pyi-env-name`` and make that the current environment.
+This creates a new virtual environment rooted at ``C:\Python\pyi-env-name`` and makes it the current environment.
 A new command shell
 window opens in which you can run commands within this environment.
 Enter the command